Gemesys: Shaping the Future of AI Chips Inspired By The Human Brain

 We have already mitigated a lot of the scientific risk through our PhD work; now we’re working on a breadboard prototype of our chip and the first MVP in a few months for the MNIST data set—a standard benchmark to test the performance of machine learning models.
 Then our goal is to have the first integrated chip prototype by next year.
 Alongside the hardware prototypes, we also need to develop our own electronic design automation (EDA) software since, for certain reasons, we can’t simply use state-of-the-art EDA software: memristors require a different kind of math to design a chip.

-We will start with smaller neural networks for edge applications and, over time, extend to bigger models and use in data centers.
+We will start with smaller neural networks for edge applications and, over time, extend to bigger models and use them in data centers.
 Our big goal is that eventually every device, even portable devices, will be equipped with a Gemesys AI chip.
 Data should be owned by the people, so they should also have an AI chip to process them locally on their portable devices.
 We believe we can get there.
 Just like computers themselves once made it from the research lab to every household, AI chips will make it to every personal device.

 How Did You Evaluate Your Startup Idea?